corejourney/core-blog/content/mc-mixin-demonstration.md

 tags = ["💡Tutorial", "💻Technology"]
 +++

+#### Edit 2025/01/03: This guide was an adaption of something I wrote some time ago and may not be entirely accurate now.

 ### An introductory guide for using the fabric framework to create simple client-side mods.

 #### [Example Mod used in this tutorial](https://github.com/tl0x/keybindmod)